 It's nice to have our queries checked at startup time.
 It's even better to have them checked at compile time.
+In Organizing persistence logic, we mentioned that the Metamodel Generator can do that for us, with the help of the @CheckHQL annotation, and we presented that as a reason to use @NamedQuery.

-Back in [generated-query-methods], we mentioned that the Query Validator can do that for us.
-In fact, the Query Validator will even check HQL query strings that occur as arguments to createQuery() and friends.
-So if we use the Query Validator, there's not much advantage to the use of named queries.
+But actually, Hibernate has a separate Query Validator capable of performing compile-time validation of HQL query strings that occur as arguments to createQuery() and friends.
+If we use the Query Validator, there's not much advantage to the use of named queries.

-5.16.
+5.17.
 Controlling lookup by id